 - Retirement Planning

 Your unique situation will dictate which 401(k) option is best for you.
-Many residents of St. Charles, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
+Many people in St. Charles, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a great amount of investment research that we’ll provide you with.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll share with you.
+We’re built on trust, honesty, and integrity.